shiraav/cpu_mem_sta/README.md

 `docker run -i -w /wd -v ~/Desktop/app:/wd cpu_logger_im`

 # Why using docker configuration file?
-I used docker config file because I needed psutil and I saw it is ntaive on some of the linux machines I tried it on, but not on others.
+Even though I saw that it could be a little easier creating an image without the dockerfile, I used the config file because I needed psutil and I saw it is native on some of the linux machines I tried it on, but not on others.

 - timestamp is showing UTC time